Share this Article

 Inform yourself on what changes may mean for creditors, and make a comment.
 Input is crucial to creating a final rule that’s good for creditors and third-party collectors as well as the consumers they serve.

-For additional information on the CFPB Proposed Debt Collection Rule, register for our July 11 webinar, Enhancing the Consumer Experience Under the CFPB’s Notice of Proposed Rule.
-Credit and Collection attorney, Joann Needleman of Clark Hill Law and President of Pacific Credit Services and former California Association of Collectors President, Kelly Parsons-O’Brien will be the guest panelists.
+For additional information on the CFPB Proposed Debt Collection Rule, view our July 11 webinar, Enhancing the Consumer Experience Under the CFPB’s Notice of Proposed Rule.
+Credit and Collection attorney, Joann Needleman of Clark Hill Law and President of Pacific Credit Services and former California Association of Collectors President, Kelly Parsons-O’Brien are the guest panelists.